Tucson: Mt. Lemmon

 • $20 per vehicle per year (valid for one year from date of purchase)

 A Catalina Mountain Pass is good at any fee area on the Coronado National Forest.
 Purchase a Day Pass at Sabino Canyon in the morning, and use it later that afternoon to visit Mt.
 Lemmon.
 An Annual Pass can be used at Sabino Canyon, Mt.
 Lemmon, Madera Canyon in the Santa Rita Mountains, or at South Fork in the Chiricahua Mountains.
 Conversely, passes purchased at Madera Canyon or South Fork can also be used at any other Coronado National Forest fee area.
-More information on the Passes and Fees or call 520-388-3800.
+Call 520-388-3800.

 Mt.
 Lemmon Entertainment Magazine